-For the last two years Camden, along with all London authorities and the GLA, have been participating in a pilot scheme to pool business rates income across the capital and retain an increased proportion of any business rate income growth, as the government sought to make moves towards greater local financial autonomy.
+For the last three years Camden, along with all London authorities and the GLA, have been participating in a pilot scheme to pool business rates income across the capital and retain an increased proportion of any business rate income growth, as the government sought to make moves towards greater local financial autonomy.

 Camden welcomed the pilot pool approach as a step towards wider devolution.
 We have strongly supported the principle that Councils should retain more funding generated locally as part of our advocacy of wider devolution as a means of improving outcomes by moving decisions closer to the residents and businesses they effect.
 We argue that services that have a direct relationship to business should be transferred to councils including services that can help tackle key infrastructure challenges, including housing, transport and digital connectivity.
 In turn, we are creating a circular economy by encouraging greater participation of SMEs through our procurement processes.

 The 2019 Spending Round announced that the implementation of a new model for Business Rates would be deferred again, to April 2021, however on the 28 April 2020 the Government confirmed that the review of relative needs and resources and the move to 75% business rates retention will no longer be implemented in April 2021 creating more uncertainty around local authority finances in the medium term.
 Whilst London Councils have agreed to continue with the current pooling arrangements in 2021/22 to benefit from a share of business rates above an agreed baseline, the retention rate for London will remain at 67% of income above the baseline with the GLA keeping 37% and councils keeping 30%.